 website | Uptown (get directions) | date: varies | price: free | best for: sharing cultures

 Every month the Seattle Center hosts cultural festivals.
 They’re free to the public and designed to share the unique aspects of different cultures.
-In September, there’s the Hawaiian Festival (Sept 8), the Latin American Sea Mar Festival (Sept 14-15), and the Italian Festival (Sept 28-29).
+In September, besides the Hispanic Heritage Month events mentioned above, there’s the Hawaiian Festival (Sept 7), the Latin American Sea Mar Festival (Sept 13-14), and the Italian Festival (Sept 27-28).

 In addition to the Seattle Center events, there are a bunch of other cultural festivals happening around the city: